US scraps prison plan for abandoned coal mine | DW | 19.06.2019

 Though the Bureau of Prisons could restart the testing process, and attempt to develop the site again, advocates and opponents believe that's unlikely to happen.

-It might be rare for environmental activists to influence major government decisions in Donald Trump's White House, but Black and his fellow plaintiffs have gone some way to demonstrating the growing reach of the US environmental movement, whose activists are increasingly linking questions of emissions and energy to racial and criminal justice.
+It's been rare for environmental activists to successfully influence major government decisions in Donald Trump's White House.
+But Black and his fellow plaintiffs have gone some way to demonstrating the growing reach of the US environmental movement, whose activists are increasingly linking questions of emissions and energy to racial and criminal justice.

 For a long-suffering community in Kentucky, the White House's claim that the war on poverty was won sounds like a cruel joke.
 But some refuse to give up – and are keen to shatter stereotypes, as Michael Knigge reports.
 (16.09.2018)